KIMEP SCHOOL OF LAW GRAND NATIONAL DEBATE TOURNAMENT & SCHOLARSHIP COMPETITION 2026

 The Tournament awards six scholarships:

-Both members of the first-place team receive a 100% scholarship to any KIMEP School of Law bachelors program for 4 academic years.
+- 1st Place Team: Both members receive a 100% scholarship to the KIMEP School of Law bachelor’s program for 4 academic years.

-Both members of the second-place team receive a 50% scholarship to any KIMEP School of Law bachelors program for 4 academic years.
+- 2nd Place Team: Both members receive a 50% scholarship to the KIMEP School of Law bachelor’s program for 4 academic years.

-The Best Speaker will receive a 100% scholarship to any KIMEP School of Law bachelors program for 1 academic year.
+- The Best Speaker: Receives a 100% scholarship to the KIMEP School of Law bachelor’s program for 4 academic years.
 The Best Speaker is determined on the basis of calculations made by the Tournament Committee, which take into account the amount of points accumulated by the speaker, how many times the team won, and other criteria.

-The Second-Best Speaker will receive a 50% scholarship of to any KIMEP School of Law bachelors program for 1 academic year.
+- The Second-Best Speaker: Receives a 50% scholarship to the KIMEP School of Law bachelor’s program for 4 academic years.
 Analogous to the Best Speaker, the receiver of the Second-Best Speaker is determined on the basis of calculations made by the Tournament Committee.

 Rules: